 // Posted by:

-Total reported sales for all relay categories in North America for the first quarter of 2014 were 5% higher than in the previous quarter and 1% better than observed in the same quarter of 2013.
-Sales units for Q1’14 came in 10% above units sold in Q4 and 2% less than Q1’13.
+Total reported sales for all relay categories in North America for the first quarter of 2015 were 4% lower than reported in the previous quarter and up 1% the same quarter of 2014.
+Sales units for Q1 2015 came in less than 1% above Q4 and 2% less than Q1 of 2014.
 Keep reading...